Aleska07/Real_Estate_Research/README.md

 # Real Estate Research

 This repository contains empirical research and modeling work on real estate markets, completed as part of a senior seminar project.
+I look at the effect of inflation experience on housing ownerhsip in th U.S.

 ## Contents
 - `Constructing_Model.ipynb` – Data cleaning and model construction